BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <hr>

 <strong>What I'm doing next:</strong><br /><br/>
+• Move all styling to separate file.<br/>
+• Use JS to make checkbox automatically check after selecting something from the dropdown next to it.<br/>
 • Use Ajax for reset and/or scoreboard.<br/>
 • Add times chosen to scoreboard.<br/>
 • <strike>See if negative numbers affects FIDE implementation of ELO.</strike> (Solved, see "What I've Learned")<br/>